knknkn1162/rails-custom-tutorial2/README.md

 ---

 Q. I often forgot to `do` keyword in rspec.
-For instance, type `it 'calls sth'` and returns.
-Is there any linter to avoid this issue?
+For instance, I accidentally typed `it 'calls sth'` and returns, that should be `it 'calls sth' do`.
+Are there any linter to avoid this issue?

 ----